 Turning to inequalities between groups, a posting mandate reduces the gender gap by almost 7 percent of its population value and reduces the education gap by about 3 percent.
 A bargaining mandate, on the other hand, reduces the education gap by 11 percent of its population value and has no statistically significant effect on the gender gap.
 Since we document a reasonable degree of heterogeneity in gender gaps and within-group wage variance among education categories, Figure 10 documents the effect of each counterfactual on these statistics as a percentage of their data value.
 The gender gap impacts are reasonably consistent at between 10 and 15 percent of the total data value, despite the model having explained a much higher fraction of this gap in the baseline for the higher two education groups.
-Reductions in within-group inequality from posting mandates are consistently between 1 and 2 percent of the total within-group variance in the data, while bargaining mandates have heterogeneous effects.
-In particular, bargaining leads to a 2 percent increase in within group
+Reductions in within-group inequality from posting mandates have heterogeneous effects.
+In particular, bargaining leads to a 2 percent increase in within group inequality for high school dropouts.